Gatling gun: Spanish–American War

-Because of infighting within army ordnance, Gatling guns were used by the U.S. Army during the Spanish–American War.
-A four-gun battery of Model 1895 ten-barrel Gatling guns in .30 Army, made by Colt's Arms Company, was formed into a separate detachment led by Lt.
-John "Gatling Gun" Parker.
+Gatling guns were used successfully by the U.S. Army during the Spanish–American War in 1898.
+A four-gun battery of Model 1895 ten-barrel Gatling guns chambered in .30 Army, made by Colt, was formed as part of a separate detachment led by Lieutenant John "Gatling Gun" Parker.
 The detachment proved very effective, supporting the advance of American forces at the Battle of San Juan Hill.
 Three of the Gatlings with swivel mountings were used with great success against the Spanish defenders.
-During the American charge up San Juan and Kettle hills, the three guns fired a total of 18,000 .30 Army rounds in 8 1/2 minutes (an average of over 700 rounds per minute per gun of continuous fire) against Spanish troop positions along the crest of both hills, causing significant casualties.
+During the American charge up San Juan and Kettle hills, the three guns fired a total of 18,000 rounds in 8 1/2 minutes (an average of over 700 rounds per minute per gun of continuous fire) against Spanish troop positions along the crest of both hills, causing significant casualties.

-Despite this successful deployment, the Gatling's weight and cumbersome artillery carriage hindered its ability to keep up with infantry forces over difficult ground, particularly in Cuba, where roads were often little more than jungle footpaths.
+Despite this successful deployment, the Gatling's weight and cumbersome artillery carriage hindered its ability to keep up with infantry forces over uneven terrain, particularly in Cuba, where roads were often little more than jungle footpaths.
 By this time, the U.S. Marines had been issued the modern tripod-mounted M1895 Colt–Browning machine gun using the 6mm Lee Navy round, which they employed to defeat the Spanish infantry at the battle of Cuzco Wells.

 Philippine–American War

 Gatling guns were used by the U.S. Army during the Philippine–American War.

 One such instance was during the Battle of San Jacinto (1899) (Batalla de San Jacinto) which was fought on November 11, 1899, in San Jacinto in the Philippines, between Philippine Republican Army soldiers and American troops.

-The Gatling's weight and artillery carriage hindered its ability to keep up with American troops over uneven terrain, particularly in the Philippines, where outside the cities there were heavily foliaged forests and steep mountain paths.
+The Gatling's weight and artillery carriage hindered its ability to keep up with American troops over uneven terrain, especially in the Philippines, where movement outside the cities was hindered by dense forests and steep mountain paths.

 Further development

-After the Gatling gun was replaced in service by newer recoil or gas-operated weapons, the approach of using multiple externally powered rotating barrels fell into disuse for many decades.
+After the Gatling gun was phased out and replaced by newer recoil or gas-operated weapons, the approach of using multiple externally powered rotating barrels fell into disuse for many decades.
 However, some examples were developed during the interwar years, but only existed as prototypes or were rarely used.
 The concept resurfaced after World War II with the development of the Minigun and the M61 Vulcan in particular for use in aircraft over reciprocating bolt autocannons which are more prone to jamming in high g environments.
-Other versions of the Gatling gun were built from the late 20th century to the present, the largest of them being the 30mm GAU-8 Avenger autocannon as used on the Fairchild Republic A-10 Thunderbolt II.
+Multiple other rotating barrel firearms were built from the late 20th century to the present, the largest of them being the 30mm GAU-8 Avenger autocannon as used on the Fairchild Republic A-10 Thunderbolt II.